pspete/PoShPACLI/README.md

 ```
 Initialize-PoShPACLI -pacliFolder D:\PACLI
 ```
-This is required to locate the CyberArk PACLI execuatable in the SYSTEM path, or in a folder you specify, in order for the module to be able to execute the utility.
+This is required to locate the CyberArk PACLI executable in the SYSTEM path, or in a folder you specify, in order for the module to be able to execute the utility.

 ----------